originrose/cortex/docs/design.md

 * Generalized framework for building algorithms meant to run on both a cpu and gpu.
 * Implementation of cortex execution context on top of the compute framework enabling a unified cpu/cuda/opencl implementation.
-* Specialized layer implementations and protocol definitions for imlementations that cannot be efficiently implemented in a using generalized math operators available across compute framework implementations.
+* Specialized layer implementations and protocol definitions for implementations that cannot be efficiently implemented in a using generalized math operators available across compute framework implementations.

 ### gpu-compute